12 Ways for Dad to Bond with Baby

 Cleaning Time

-Keep baby close by strapping on the carrier and toting him around while you help with household chores like vacuuming.
-Plus its two things mom loves: baby bonding with his daddy and help cleaning house.
+Keep baby close by strapping on the carrier and toting him around while you tackle household chores like vacuuming.
+Plus it's double duty: baby bonding with his daddy and cleaning up around the house.

 Take a Sick Day

-When your baby gets ill it's important for you to nurture him too -- so take a day off to stay home with baby.
-Try to go to healthy doctor checkups too, so you can hear from the doctor how he's developing and growing.
+When your baby gets ill it's important for you to play a nuturing role -- your little one's sick days are yours too now.
+Make a point to go to healthy doctor checkups too, so you can hear from the doctor how he's developing and growing.

 Be a Part of the Bedtime Routine